Visitors save with the cheap Copenhagen Card on sightseeing and tickets especially when traveling by public transportation in Denmark.

-Several experiences are also included in the Copenhagen Card such as the Visit Carlsberg beer brewery, Tivoli Gardens amusement park, aquariums and Copenhagen Zoo.
+Several experiences are also included in the Copenhagen Card such as the Visit Carlsberg beer brewery, Tivoli Gardens amusement park (ride tickets are extra), aquariums and Copenhagen Zoo.

 The only major Copenhagen region sight no fully covered by the Copenhagen Card is the Viking Ship Museum in Roskilde that gives only a 25% discount.